jquery/learn.jquery.com/page/effects/queue-and-dequeue-explained.md

 source:       http://jqueryfordesigners.com/api-queue-dequeue/
 ---

-When you use the `animate`, and `show`, `hide`, `slideUp`, etc. effect methods, you&rsquo;re adding a job to the effects queue.
+When you use the `animate`, and `show`, `hide`, `slideUp`, etc. effect methods, you're adding a job to the effects queue.
 By default, using `queue()` and passing a function, will add it to the effects queue.
-So we&rsquo;re creating our own bespoke animation step:
+So we're creating our own bespoke animation step:

 ```
 $( ".box" ).animate({